reswitched/reswitched.github.io/_posts/2017-12-29-Development-Setup.md

   avoid conflicting with the rest of the system.
 You should add that to your PATH :
   `echo 'export PATH="/usr/local/opt/llvm/bin:$PATH"' >> ~/.bash_profile`.

-- For ArchLinux, install one of the aur packages or  simply run `sudo pacman -Syu base-devel python python-pip cmake clang lld`
+- For ArchLinux, install one of the AUR packages (libtransistor-bin or libtransistor-git) or  simply run `sudo pacman -Syu base-devel python python-pip cmake clang lld`

 - For Ubuntu/Debian, you'll need to add the LLVM repository into `/etc/apt/sources.list`.
 You'll need to find the repositories that match your